wso2/docs-ei/en/streaming-integrator/docs/admin/creating-business-rules-templates.md

 !!!tip "Before you begin:"
     - The business rule template must be already configured in the `<SI_TOOLING_HOME>/conf/server/deployment.yaml` file.
 For detailed instructions, see [Business Rules Templates](#business-rules-templates).
-    - If you want to deploy the business rule after creating it, you need to start the SI server by navigating to the `<SI_HOME>/bin` directory and issuing one of the following commands:
+    - If you want to deploy the business rule after creating it, you need to start the SI server by navigating to the `<SI_HOME>/bin` directory and issuing one of the following commands:<br/><br/>
-        - On Windows: `server.bat --run`
+        - On Windows: `server.bat --run`<br/>
         - On Linux/Mac OS:  `./server.sh`

 To create a business rule from a template, follow the procedure below: